csaid/csaid.github.io/_posts/2016-02-13-how-to-make-polished-jupyter-presentations-with-optional-code-visibility.md

 </script>
 {% endhighlight %}

 One shortcoming with what we have so far is that users may still see some code or other unwanted elements while the page is loading.
-This can be an especially big problem if you have a long presentation with many plots.
-To avoid this, add a raw cell at the very top of you notebook containing a preloader.
+This can be especially problematic if you have a long presentation with many plots.
+To avoid this problem, add a raw cell at the very top of you notebook containing a preloader.
 This example pre-loader includes an animation that signals to users that the page is still loading.
 It heavily inspired by [this preloader](http://codepen.io/mimoYmima/pen/fisgL) created by [@mimoYmima](https://twitter.com/@mimoYmima).

 {% highlight html %}
 <script>